craigmulligan/js-fire/README.md

 ## Basic Usage

-You can call `Fire` on any js object:<br>
+You can call `Fire` on any functions and objects:<br>
-functions, classes, objects.

-Here's an example of calling Fire on a class.
+Here's an example of calling Fire on a object, you can infinitely nest objects to create subcommands.

 ```javascript
 const fire = require('js-fire')